-- a “Steering Committee” which guides the council and coordinates its activities, ensuring that they are aligned with the APNA Strategic Plan and that they fall within the general charge for councils.
+- a “Steering Committee” which guides the council and coordinates its activities, ensuring that they are aligned with the APNA Strategic Direction and that they fall within the general charge for councils.

 - an “Advisory Panel” which provides an interested group who monitor, internally and externally, issues relevant to their area of interest in order to inform and advise the Board of Directors through the Council Steering Committee.

 - Specific focus areas, “Branches”, within the council to concentrate on a certain endeavor, topic, issue, or request from the Board of Directors.

 - Councils shall meet these APNA Council criteria and follow regulations and procedures as determined by the APNA Board of Directors.

 - The Councils are self-directed in all matters of business as described within their approved Purpose and Goals Statement that is not specifically reserved as the responsibility of the APNA Board of Directors.
 The purpose and goals of the Council are aimed at supporting the mission of APNA, shall have a national focus, and are reviewed and approved annually by the Board of Directors.

 - Councils report directly to the Board of Directors through the APNA President.

 - Councils will concentrate their efforts on issues pertinent to their specific areas of interest.